 - Add 1 tablespoon of yogurt or yogurt whey.
 Whisk until smooth.

 - Cover with a coffee filter, cloth, or a flat plate.
 The mixture needs oxygen to work.
 Secure with the traditional metal collar or a rubber band if necessary to keep cover in place.

-- When set, refrigerate 2-3 hours until cold and stiff.
-If you like, use a whisk to make it soft and creamy.
+- When set, refrigerate for 2-3 hours until cold and stiff.
+If you like, use a whisk to make it creamy.